Chronic Kidney Disease Management: The Role of Remote Patient Monitoring

 Remote Patient Monitoring and Managing Chronic Kidney Disease

-Remote patient monitoring use cases are diverse, and RPM has become a key technology for managing chronic kidney disease.
-RPM allows healthcare providers to remotely monitor patients’ blood pressure, blood glucose, and weight, enabling earlier intervention.
+Remote patient monitoring use cases are diverse, and RPM has become a common technology for managing chronic kidney disease.
+RPM allows healthcare providers to remotely monitor patients’ blood pressure, blood glucose, and weight for earlier intervention.
 RPM devices, like blood pressure monitors, glucometers, and weight scales, collect daily readings from patients at home and transmit them to providers.

 This frequent data gives better insight compared to office visits alone, allowing doctors to adjust treatment quickly if issues arise.
 RPM aids in monitoring chronic kidney disease because the consistent data helps evaluate how interventions impact interrelated conditions.

-A 6-month study of 108 chronic kidney disease patients using an RPM platform called MyRenalCare found that 97% would recommend it, 93% found it easy to use, 82% felt it was better than clinic visits, and 65% of consults were fully remote.
-Patients also reported saving 30-120 minutes per visit, feeling more involved in their care, and clinicians providing timely feedback in under 5 minutes with the streamlined system.
+A 6-month study of 108 chronic kidney disease patients using an RPM platform found that 97% would recommend it.
+In addition, 93% found it easy to use while 82% felt it was better than clinic visits.
+Patients also reported saving 30-120 minutes per visit, feeling more involved in their care.

 In-Home Dialysis in Managing Chronic Kidney Disease

-Remote patient monitoring can help proactively manage chronic kidney disease during the early stages for patients with diabetes and hypertension.
+Remote patient monitoring can help in proactively managing chronic kidney disease in the early stages for patients with diabetes and hypertension.
 However, patients in later stages may need dialysis and more involved care.
 Traditionally, dialysis is used on-site at clinics around 2-3 times a week.
 Home dialysis has become an important option, making treatment more accessible, convenient, and affordable.

 A 2024 study followed over 200 Spanish dialysis patients using RPM for managing chronic kidney disease compared to a control group without it.
 The RPM system used automated peritoneal dialysis with cloud connectivity for monitoring chronic kidney disease.
 This allowed nephrologists to monitor treatment data and make prescription changes remotely.